rd-alliance/metadata-catalog-v2/INSTALLATION.md

  1. the default dictionary hard-coded into the `create_app` function;
  2. the file `instance/config.py`, unless a configuration dictionary is passed to the `create_app` function, in which case that is used instead.
+(The `instance` folder may be overridden as well, as in the instructions for production use above.)
  3. A file specified by the environment variable MSC_SETTINGS.

 Settings are applied in the order they are discovered, so later ones override